 Do you love cherries as much as I do?
-I really don’t know how to describe my feelings when I see a cherry tree full of cherries.
-Whenever I see such a tree, I realize how beautiful living is.
+I really don’t know how to describe my feelings when I see a tree full of cherries.
+Whenever I see such a tree, I realize how beautiful life is.
 This may sound nonsense, but I don’t have the same feeling for other fruit trees.
 It makes me so happy to see those little red things between green leaves on a tree.
 I suppose that this makes the tree happy as well.
 It looks like a bride in reds.
 Have I told before that red is the color of brides and newly married women in our culture?
 I think I love seeing cherry trees much more than eating cherries.

-I would witness how cherry trees blossommed and then fruited as a child when we visited my grandma.
-There were immense cherry yards in the village she was living and I remember watching these yards with a great admiration.
-It is such a village that nobody has to get permission to get into someone’s yard and to taste some cherries, so we would enter one, taste some and then enter another to taste a different species of cherry.
+I would witness how cherry trees blossomed and then fruited as a child when we visited my grandma.
+There were immense cherry yards in the village where she was living in and I remember watching these yards with a great admiration.
+It is such a village that nobody has to get permission to get into someone’s yard and to taste some cherries.
+So we would enter one, taste some and then enter another to taste a different species of cherry.
 Grandma also had a cherry tree in her backyard where we (my cousins and I) enjoyed a lot.
 We would climb on the tree, which was my favorite method to taste fruits, and would chat there eating cherries.
 The funniest thing I remember is that we, as girls, would make ear rings from cherries by hanging them on our ears.
 We would love to feel swingings of cherries on our ears when we shake our heads.
 Would you do the same thing when you were children?

 Besides their wonderful taste and beauty, it is known that cherries also have healing effects.
 It is known that they are more effective as painkillers than an aspirin.
 So if you have bad headache, please try eating cherries before taking any other painkillers.
 No need to mention that they are great antioxidants.
 Heavy smokers should eat cherries to get rid of the nicotine in their body.
 It also strengthens our immune system and our body against many cancer types.
 Grandma would also say that cherry stalk has many herbal effects,too.
 She would make tea boiling cherry stalks in water for about 10 minutes.
 She would say that this helped kidneys work well and cured joint calcification.
 I learnt one more thing from her that cherry stones keep heat for a long time, so she never wasted these stones.
 She would fill a heatproof bag with dried cherry stones and heat it in oven.
 She put this heated bag under my feet whenever I had stomachache.
 I’m always in favor of trying herbal healing before any medicine just like grandma as I believe that nature has all remedies if used right.